finsberg/henrikfinsberg.com/content/research/cardiac-mechanics.md

 ## What is cardiac modeling?

-Cardiac modeling is simnply the art of creating and applying models to the heart.
+Cardiac modeling is simply the art of creating and applying models to the heart.
 As you may know, the heart exhibit a so called multi-scale nature, meaning that there are processes happening at different scales that work together.
 For instance, there are chemical reactions happening at the molecular level that are responsible for making the heart contract, and any perturbations in these processes might have effect on the overall pumping effect.

 ### Multi-scale modeling and homogenization